MPA network assessments

-There are national and international commitments for networks of MPAs that are ecologically coherent and well managed.
-The UK has committed to several international agreements on Marine Protected Areas (MPAs), including the OSPAR Convention target for an ecologically coherent and well-managed network of MPAs across the North-East Atlantic.
+There are national and international commitments for networks of Marine Protected Areas (MPAs) that are ecologically coherent and well managed.
+The UK has committed to several international agreements on MPAs, including the OSPAR Convention target for an ecologically coherent and well-managed network of MPAs across the North-East Atlantic.

 Ecological coherence is an evolving scientific concept, but it in essence refers to the way in which a collection of MPAs operate in synergy to provide ecological benefits over and above that which individual MPAs could provide alone.

-JNCC has applied its specialist knowledge on MPAs and analytical expertise to support all four countries in considering the building blocks of their MPA networks and where effort should be placed to invest in additional MPAs to achieve an ecologically coherent network.
+JNCC has provided specialist MPA knowledge and analytical expertise, to support all four UK countries in assessing the MPAs that can contribute to their MPA networks and identifying where additional MPAs should be invested in, to achieve an ecologically coherent network.

 The UK MPA stocktake